SamZec/simple-api/README.md

 # Simple API

-Simple HTTP API for playing with `User` model.
+Simple HTTP API for playing with `User` model with authentication, authorization and Oauth2 implementation.

 ## Files